dstroot/blog-next/_posts/2019-08-07-executable-documentation.md

 ---
-title: 'Executable Documentation'
+title: Executable Documentation
-excerpt: 'Every team has manual procedures or checklists that they haven’t gotten around to automating yet.
+excerpt: Every team has manual procedures or checklists that they haven’t gotten around to automating yet.
 Sometimes there are branches and special cases to keep track of as you go.
 Procedures/checklists are frustrating because they’re focus-intensive yet require very little thought.
-They demand our full attention, but our attention isn’t rewarded with interesting problems or satisfying solutions – just another checkbox checked.'
+They demand our full attention, but our attention isn’t rewarded with interesting problems or satisfying solutions – just another checkbox checked.
-coverImage: '/assets/blog/img/exec_doc.png'
+coverImage: /assets/blog/img/exec_doc.png
-date: '2019-08-07T10:25:35-08:00'
+date: "2019-08-07"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/exec_doc.png'
+  url: /assets/blog/img/exec_doc.png
+seoURL: ""
 ---

 Every team has manual procedures or checklists that they haven’t gotten around to automating yet.
 Sometimes there are branches and special cases to keep track of as you go.
 Procedures/checklists are frustrating because they’re focus-intensive yet require very little thought.
 They demand our full attention, but our attention isn’t rewarded with interesting problems or satisfying solutions – just another checkbox checked.
 Procedures like this are called a **slog**.